how to power a raspberry pi the right way

 Download now

-Using a USB Cable to Power a Raspberry Pi
+Using a Regular USB Cable to Power a Raspberry Pi

-To do this, you’ll need a USB cable that has either a Micro USB connector or a USB-C connector, depending on the Raspberry Pi model you’re using, and a standard USB connector to connect to the main computer.
+To power your Pi with your PC, you’ll need a USB cable that has a standard USB connector on one end to connect to your computer.
+On the other end, the cable needs to be either a Micro USB connector or a USB-C connector, depending on the Pi model you’re using.

-For example, you’ll need that kind of cable with a Raspberry Pi 4 or 400.
+Check the table above for the right connector for each model.
+For example, you’ll need this kind of USB cable for a Raspberry Pi 5, 4, or 400.

 Download Your Essential Linux Commands Guide!